rtortori/iatc-intersight-iac/README.md

 ```

 Ensure *all* pods are in the 'Running' state.
 They also need to show '1/1'<br>
-If some pods are not ready yet, just wait a few more minutes and retry the command<br>
+If some pods are not ready yet, just wait a few more minutes and retry the command.
+It may take some time depending on your internet connection<br>

 ```
 kubectl get pods